-All proposals should include a clear plan for the bioinformatic analysis of the resulting data, noting that NEOF will, by agreement, provide some bioinformatic and statistical support as a supplement to the funded project.
+All proposals should include a clear plan for the bioinformatic analysis of the resulting data, noting that NEOF can, by agreement, provide some bioinformatic and statistical support as part of the funded project.

-Applications will be graded by the NEOF Steering Committee, following the established facility specific procedures, but with particular reference to:
+Applications will be graded by the NEOF Steering Committee, following the established NEOF procedures, but with particular reference to:

-- the likely importance of the pilot data to a full grant proposal
+- The likely importance of the pilot data to a full grant or fellowship proposal

-Each successful project will include access to staff, equipment and consumables costs, to a total value of up to £9,000.
+Each successful project will include access to staff, equipment and consumables costs, to a total value of up to £15,000 plus some bioinformatics support.
 Successful applicants will be required to report publications or other outputs arising from work conducted at the facility in line with NEOF standard terms and conditions.

-Potential applicants must send NEOF an Enquiry to discuss their specific requirements and obtain a formal quotation between Monday 18 January and Thursday 11 February 2021.
-Only applications where initial contact has taken place before Thursday 11 February will be considered.
+Potential applicants must send NEOF an Enquiry to discuss specific requirements and obtain a formal quotation during the consultation window.
+There is no need for a full outline of the project at this enquiry stage – a brief overview will be sufficient.
+Only applications where initial contact has taken place before the consultation deadline will be considered.

-Applications should be made via NEOF Access portal and applicants will be required to upload a case for support, NEOF quotation, a two-page CV and a statement of support from their supervisor.
-The closing date for this call is 5.00 p.m. on Tuesday 2 March 2021.
+Applications should be made via the NEOF Access portal and applicants will be required to upload a description of their project (maximum 750 words), NEOF quotation and, where required, a statement of support from their supervisor.
+Specific instructions and a preview of the requested information can be viewed here.